grafana/loki/docs/sources/clients/promtail/configuration.md

 # Event Hub ConnectionString for authentication on Azure Cloud (Required).
 [connection_string: <string> | default = "range"]

-# If Promtail should pass on the timestamp from the incoming log or not.
+# If Promtail should pass on the timestamp from the incoming message or not.
 # When false Promtail will assign the current timestamp to the log when it was processed
 [use_incoming_timestamp: <bool> | default = false]